-- 35. Section 5E4.1(a) is amended by inserting immediately preceding the period at the end of the subsection: - ", and may be ordered as a condition of probation or supervised release in any other case".
+- 53. Section 5E4.1(a) is amended by inserting immediately preceding the period at the end of the subsection: - ", and may be ordered as a condition of probation or supervised release in any other case".

 The purpose of this amendment is to clarify the guideline.
+The effective date of this amendment is January 15, 1988.